kt-343/build-knowledge-graph/README.md

 Results on dev set:
 `Precision: 87.996%   Recall: 88.856%   F1 : 88.424%`

+## Limitations
+- Train data is not annotated with NERs.
+Having NER lables of subject and object would produce better entity relation extraction.
+- Relations from sentence to sentence are not formed since the training is sone at sentence level rather than document level.
+To solve this, Coreference resolution should be implemented.

 ## Source
 Position-aware Attention and Supervised Data Improve Slot Filling (by Yuhao Zhang, Victor Zhong, Danqi Chen, Gabor Angeli, Christopher D. Manning) https://nlp.stanford.edu/pubs/zhang2017tacred.pdf